 Road users should pay attention to weather forecasts and general advice about driving conditions.
-If you must drive in foggy conditions, be sure to allow enough time for your trip.
-Before you set off, you should check that your car is in working order, and especially that all lights, including fog lights, are working properly and are clean.
+If you must drive in foggy conditions, allow enough time for your trip.
+Before you set off, you should check that your car is in working order and that all lights, including fog lights, are working correctly and are clean.

-The RSA also advises vulnerable road users such as pedestrians, motorcyclists and cyclists to ensure they are highly visible to other road users by wearing high visibility clothing and using lights.
+The RSA also advises vulnerable road users such as pedestrians, motorcyclists and cyclists to ensure they are visible to other road users by wearing high-visibility clothing and using lights.

 Other tips for road users include:

 - Turn on the headlights and fog lights when visibility is limited.

 - When you enter the fog, check your mirrors and slow down.
 Apply your foot brake lightly so your lights warn drivers behind you.